-Flink SQL Syntax in Confluent Cloud for Apache Flink¶
+Flink SQL Syntax in Confluent Cloud for Apache Flink

 SQL is a domain-specific language for managing and manipulating data.
 It’s used primarily to work with structured data, where the types and relationships across entities are well-defined.
 Originally adopted for relational databases, SQL is rapidly becoming the language of choice for stream processing.
 It’s declarative, expressive, and ubiquitous.

-Lexical structure¶
+Lexical structure

 The grammar of Apache Flink® parses SQL using Apache Calcite, which supports standard ANSI SQL.

-Each statement is made up of a series of tokens and ends in a semicolon (;
+Flink SQL inputs are made up of a series of statements.
+Each statement is made up of a series of tokens and ends in a semicolon (;).
+The tokens that apply depend on the statement being invoked.

 A token is any keyword, identifier, backticked identifier, literal, or special character.
 By convention, tokens are separated by whitespace, unless there is no ambiguity in the grammar.
 This happens when tokens flank a special character.